MSylvan4376/space-sre-lab/README.md

 This repo mirrors what real SREs do every day: build reliable systems, automate everything, measure service health using SLOs, and create operational tooling that supports fast, safe deployments.

 ---
+## 🎙️ Project Walkthrough & Discussion Guide

+Below are structured talking points I use to explain this project at different depths, depending on the interview format and time available.

+---

+### ⏱️ 30-Second Overview (Recruiter / Intro Screen)

+“This is a learning-focused SRE lab where I model how I’d design and operate a mission-critical cloud-native service.
+It includes a FastAPI workload on Kubernetes, CI/CD with GitHub Actions, Terraform-modeled AWS infrastructure, and a full observability and incident response layer with SLIs, SLOs, and runbooks.”

+---

+### ⏱️ 90-Second Technical Summary (Hiring Manager)

+“At the center is a containerized FastAPI service that simulates telemetry traffic.
+It’s deployed to Kubernetes with health probes, autoscaling, and resource limits.

+Infrastructure is modeled using Terraform with clean module boundaries for VPC and EKS.
+The environment is intentionally plan-only so reviewers can inspect design without provisioning resources.

+The service is instrumented around the Golden Signals using Prometheus metrics, Grafana dashboards, and Loki logs.
+I define SLIs and SLOs and include burn-rate alert examples, along with realistic runbooks for incidents, rollbacks, and traffic spikes.”

+---

+### 🔍 Deep Dive (Senior / Onsite / System Design)

+“This project is less about the tools and more about how I think about reliability.

+I start with clear service boundaries and instrumentation before deployment.
+I design CI/CD for safe, repeatable delivery.
+I model infrastructure as code so changes are reviewable and auditable.
+I define SLOs first and let them drive alerting decisions.
+And I document failure modes with runbooks and post-incident review templates.

+In interviews, I like to discuss tradeoffs — for example, what I’d harden for production, how I’d scale observability, or how I’d evolve this into a multi-region system.”

+---

+### 💡 Common Follow-Ups I’m Ready to Answer

+- How would you make this production-ready?
+- How would you scale this to multiple regions?
+- What SLOs would you choose and why?
+- How do you prevent alert fatigue?
+- How would you handle a cascading failure?
+- What would you automate next?

+This project is intentionally designed to support those conversations.

 ## ✨ What This Project Demonstrates
 **This lab is structured as an end-to-end, production-style SRE environment.
 It shows I can:**